About Education Grants: The BSAC invites applications for Education grants on an international/worldwide basis.

 - A brief evaluation of the strengths and weakness of the research

 - A summary of the actual costs compared to the estimated expenditure in your submitted grant application

-All correspondence, including submission of the final reports, should be sent to The BSAC Grants Secretary at: firstname.lastname@example.org
+Correspondence: All correspondence, including submission of the final report, should be sent via email to: firstname.lastname@example.org